Logo

 • Safe and student-friendly environment

-MBBS in Nepal Admission Guide 2025-26
+MBBS in Nepal Admission Process 2025

 After the entrance examination is cleared, students submit their applications along with relevant documents, including mark sheets, NEET scorecard, photo identity proof, and medical certificate, to the respective college through the centralized portal or directly to the college.
 Once selected, the candidate receives an offer letter, pays the initial tuition fees, and fulfills the remaining formalities for enrollment before the course begins, typically in September.